-Physiotattva launches aqua therapy for knee pain patients - www.lokmattimes.com
+Physiotattva Launches Aqua Therapy For Knee Pain Patients - www.lokmattimes.com

-PNN New Delhi [India], July 3: Physiotattva, a pan-Indian physiotherapy brand, recently launched a new age protocol-based musculoskeletal branch ...
+New Delhi (India), July 4: Physiotattva, a pan-Indian physiotherapy brand, recently launched a new age protocol based musculoskeletal branch ...

-New Delhi [India], July 3: Physiotattva, a pan-Indian physiotherapy brand, recently launched a new age protocol-based musculoskeletal branch of aqua therapy focusing on knee treatment, in the Whitefield branch, Bengaluru.
+New Delhi (India), July 4: Physiotattva, a pan-Indian physiotherapy brand, recently launched a new age protocol based musculoskeletal branch of aqua therapy focusing on knee treatment, in the Whitefield branch, Bengaluru.
 The brand has taken this step with a goal to provide diverse and accessible physiotherapy services to people of all age groups.
 Further expansion plans with expert aqua therapy treatments are planned to arrive at every other branch of Physiotattva in Bengaluru and Hyderabad, later this year.

 “With a clear objective to make aqua therapy accessible for all, our aim is to dispel the myth that aqua therapy is an expensive or premium service limited to a few.
 We are committed to ensuring that more and more people can benefit from this treatment.”